DISEASE/DISORDER:

 Translation into practice: practice “pearls”/performance improvement in practice (PIPs)/changes in clinical practice behaviors and skills

-Because at-risk populations include golfers, fly fishermen, racquet sports participants and persons involved in similar activities that require forceful grasp coupled with ulnar deviation, some knowledge of anatomy and biomechanics is helpful in order to change the injured person’s techniques.
+Because at-risk populations include golfers, fly fishermen, racquet sports participants and persons involved in similar activities that require forceful grasp coupled with ulnar deviation, some knowledge of anatomy and biomechanics is helpful to change the injured person’s techniques.
 De Quervain tenosynovitis is also commonly seen in physicians and surgeons who use their hands repetitively to perform injections or surgeries.

 - New physical therapy techniques include the Graston technique, a form of augmented soft tissue mobilization (ASTM).
-The therapist stimulates the body’s own capacity for healing in patients with soft tissue degeneration, fibrosis or chronic inflammation.4 To date, there have not been any clinical trials studying the effectiveness of ASTM specifically for de Quervain tenosynovitis.
+The therapist stimulates the body’s own capacity for healing in patients with soft tissue degeneration, fibrosis or chronic inflammation.34 To date, there have not been any clinical trials studying the effectiveness of ASTM specifically for de Quervain tenosynovitis.

-- Psychological distress may play a significant role in severity of symptoms, evidenced by one study finding high levels of correlation between pain catastrophizing, emotional distress, illness perception, and worsening pain and function.
-30, 31 There have not been any trials studying the effects of psychotherapy on outcomes related to de Quervain tenosynovitis, but referral to a psychologist may be considered in patients who display significant levels of psychological distress related to their symptoms.
+- Psychological distress may play a significant role in severity of symptoms, evidenced by one study finding high levels of correlation between pain catastrophizing, emotional distress, illness perception, and worsening pain and function.53 There have not been any trials studying the effects of psychotherapy on outcomes related to de Quervain tenosynovitis, but referral to a psychologist may be considered in patients who display significant levels of psychological distress related to their symptoms.

-Gaps in the evidence-based knowledge
+Gaps in the Evidence-Based Knowledge

 - Dawson C, Mugdal C. Staged description of the Finklestein test.
 J Hand Surg.
 2010;35A:1513-1515.